Walmart is Practically Giving Away This 2-in-1 Chromebook Laptop Today | Digital Trends

 Editors' Recommendations

-- Save $250 on the Galaxy Z Fold 3, get FREE Galaxy Buds 2 for Black Friday
+- The best KitchenAid mixer Black Friday deal you can shop today

-- Save $50 on this Nest Cam 2-Pack at Best Buy for Black Friday
+- Best Buy is practically giving away this 55-inch QLED TV for Black Friday

-- Don’t miss this incredible Dell XPS 13 Black Friday deal — save $320!